vi/websocat/doc.md

 Send packets to one path, receive from the other.
-[A] A socket for sending must be already openend.
+[A] A socket for sending must be already opened.

 I don't know if this mode has any use, it is here just for completeness.